An electric Hummer? Battery-powered trucks head to showrooms

 Ed Williamson, owner of a GMC dealership in Miami, said he looks forward to getting the new truck.
 Before the Hummer brand went out of business about a decade ago, Williamson had one of the top-selling dealerships in the nation.

-“It’s because this ZIP Code has mucho machismo,” he said.
+“It’s because this ZIP code has mucho machismo,” he said.

 The new electric Hummer should appeal to those seeking to stand apart from others, Williamson said.
 It also could appeal to businesses wanting to get noticed.